seam345/node-red-contrib-trello-functions/README.md

 ## Current plans to implement
-* A function node to detect a card moving between lists.
-* Also taking suggestions on other nodes.
+* Currently taking suggestions on other nodes.